sloancinkle/shuffleboard/README.md

 * You can release a puck in the gutter or throwing area with no momentum to drop it.
 * You can use a puck in hand to push and rearrange other pucks in the gutter and throwing area.
-* A puck can only enter the foul and scoring areas and interact with pucks on the table if it has been thrown from the throwing area with momentum on your turn.
+* A puck can only enter the foul and scoring areas and interact with pucks there if it has been thrown from the throwing area with momentum on your turn.

 ### Board Layout
-The table is divided into specific areas marked by colored lines:
+The board is divided into specific areas divided by color and colored lines:
 * **The Gutter:** The dark area surrounding the table.
-This is where your pucks start before you throw them, and where pucks end if they fall off the board.
+This is where your pucks start before you throw them, and where pucks end if they fall off the table.
 * **Throwing Area:** The zone to the left of the **dotted blue line**.
 You must release your throw before your cursor crosses this line.
 * **Foul Area:** The zone between the spotted blue line and the **solid red line**.
 Any thrown puck that stops short of the red line is a foul and will be returned to the gutter.
     * *Exception:* On a 9-foot table, there is no foul area.
 The throwing and scoring areas are separated by a **solid red line**.
 * **Scoring Area:** The entire area to the right of the **solid red line**.
-Pucks must completely cross this line to stay on the board and count towards points for the round.
+Pucks must completely cross this line to stay on the table and count towards points for the round.

 ### Objective
 The goal is to slide your pucks into the numbered zones at the opposite end of the table without falling off the end or sides.
-You can also try to knock your opponent's pucks off the board to prevent them from scoring.
+You can also try to knock your opponent's pucks off the table to prevent them from scoring.

 Points are awarded based on where the pucks lie at the end of a round.
 A puck must completely cross over a line to be in the next zone.
 Only the player with the furthest puck scores points for the round.
 They receive points for every puck that is ahead of their opponent's furthest puck.